Security-Onion-Solutions/securityonion-docs/appendix-b.rst

 .. warning::

    - We do not provide any guarantees that the upgrade process will work!
 If the upgrade fails, be prepared to perform a fresh installation.
    - Please ensure that you have local access to the machine being upgraded via console, DRAC, IPMI, etc. Failure to do so could result in an unsuccessful upgrade, requiring a fresh installation.

 If you have reviewed all of the warnings above and still want to attempt an in-place upgrade, you should be able to do the following.

-First, make sure that all Ubuntu packages are fully up-to-date and reboot:
+First, make sure that all Ubuntu packages are fully up-to-date and then initiate a reboot:
 ::

    sudo apt update && sudo apt upgrade -y && sudo reboot